MPQ3910A Reference Design - High Voltage Boost for APD in LiDAR applications

 4.2 Time Domain Waveforms

-VIN = 12V, VOUT = 300V, L = 12µH, FSW = 375kHz, TA = 25ºC
+VIN = 12V, VOUT = 300V, L = 12µH, fSW = 375kHz, TA = 25ºC

-Figure 11: Steady state - Figure 12: Steady State
+Figure 11: Steady State - Figure 12: Steady State

-Figure 13: Start-up through VIN - Figure 14: Start-up through VIN
+Figure 13: Start-Up through VIN - Figure 14: Start-Up through VIN

 Figure 15: Shutdown through VIN - Figure 16: Shutdown through VIN

-Figure 17: Start-up through EN - Figure 18: Start-up through EN
+Figure 17: Start-Up through EN - Figure 18: Start-Up through EN

 Figure 19: Shutdown through EN - Figure 20: Shutdown through EN